How to Review Your Year: Seven Steps to Reviewing Your Year – before planning the next one! – for any entrepreneur/small business owner.

 Has it been aligned with your brand and brand strategy, and grown your brand awareness?

 Has it grown your audience, your customers/clients, your profit?

-6. The rest of your life!
+6. Time to look at the rest of your life!

 As well as your business, why not also review how the rest of your life has been this year?
 Your health, time for hobbies, time for you, holidays, house, garden, time with kids etc etc, and have a look at all of it.
 And how it affected your business too.
 Then you will be ready to make goals for next year to cover all of this too.

 Did you spend the time you wanted to, doing what you wanted?
 How was that infamous work/life balance for you this year?
 Did something take up too much time away from the business, which affected how well that did?
 Or did you end up working too much?!

 What achievements are you most proud of this year?

 What didn’t you achieve yet that you would still like to?

 What are your biggest learnings from the year?

 Any disappointments to accept, and mistakes to learn from?